Braunton Academy is committed to providing a full and efficient educational experience to all students.

 To ensure presence at all lessons and timetabled activities.

 1. Parents/carers are legally responsible for ensuring that a child of compulsory school age receives a suitable education.
 They will be encouraged to contact the school early on the first day of absence and keep the school informed of any reasons for non-attendance.

 2. Children registered at school must by law attend regularly, achieving the Government set target of 94%.

 If your child is unable to attend school, for any reason, we would ask that you let us know about their absence as soon as you are able on the first day that they cannot attend.

 01271 812221 is the Academy phone number and you can follow the ‘Dial 1 for.....’ instructions and leave a message, or even speak to real people.

-There’s also a dedicated email: a that you may use.
+There’s also a dedicated email: email@example.com that you may use.
 Just please provide us with your child’s name, Year Group, Tutor Group and some explanation (not too graphic!) of the reason for their absence, please.